Transfer learning with affine model transformation: Other Perspectives on Affine Model Transfer

 The same result is obtained even if $\phi_{f_s}$ is monotonically decreasing.
 Consequently,

 which results in

-This implies that Eq.~\eqref{eq:consist-gen} holds for any $\phi_{f_s}$ including an affine transformation. \end{example} \begin{example}[Exponential-squared loss] As an example where the affine transformation is not optimal, consider the loss function $\ell(y,y') = |e^y - e^{y'}|^2$.
+This implies that Eq.~\eqref{eq:consist-gen} holds for any $\phi_{f_s}$ including an affine transformation, and the function form cannot be identified. from this analysis. \end{example} \begin{example}[Exponential-squared loss] As an example where the affine transformation is not optimal, consider the loss function $\ell(y,y') = |e^y - e^{y'}|^2$.
 Substituting this into Eq.~\eqref{eq:ELeq}, we have

 Therefore,

 Consequently, Eq.~\eqref{eq:consist-gen} becomes